 CRISPR Therapeutics takes a unique approach to drug development for the treatment of serious diseases through gene editing.
 The company is developing promising treatments for diseases such as cystic fibrosis, Alzheimer’s, Parkinson’s, hemophilia, Tay-Sachs and more.

-The biotech firms financial future is also promising, according to investors and analysts.
-MarketBeat gives CRISPR stock a “moderate buy” rating.
-In June 2022, U.S. News & World Report listed CRISPR as one of seven gene-editing stocks to buy this summer.
+The biotech firm’s financial future is also promising, according to investors and analysts.
+MarketBeat gives CRISPR stock a “hold” rating and Yahoo Finance cites a consensus “buy” among 23 analysts.
+Over the last several months, several publications, including U.S. News & World Report and Investor’s Business Daily, have listed CRISPR as a top biotech pick.

 - Promising treatments for common hereditary diseases